byjg/activemq-easy-config/README.md

 This project aims a easy way to setup a network of ActiveMQ brokers.
 You can change easily the topology and this script will create the configurations based on your setup.
 ActiveMQ Easy Config will produce for you:

-- A `activemq.xml` file for each broker with the specific configuration for the broker
+- An `activemq.xml` file for each broker with the specific configuration for the broker
 - A Docker image for each broker to easy adapt in your container orchestrator.
 - A script for run the docker image locally in order to test your network locally.